uclaacm/learning-lab-crash-course-su20/01-intro-html-css/README.md

 ![our document rendered in a browser: "This is where the head is!
 This is where the body is!"](images/basic.png)

-Of course, everyone's operating systems and web browsers vary, so what you see might not be exactly the same (if you changed your system's defualt fonts, for example), but you should see something at least a little bit similar.
+Of course, everyone's operating systems and web browsers vary, so what you see might not be exactly the same (if you changed your system's default fonts, for example), but you should see something at least a little bit similar.

 ### What's special about `index.html`?